prtetteh/prtetteh.github.io/README.md

 ## Profile

-Dynamically versed customer service-driven business professional with a proven track record of strategically negotiating and procuring stakeholders and assets, ultimately attaining supervisory and leadership positions of small teams to increase productivity and sales revenues.
-Seeking to dedicate my professional and academic experiences, along with my keenly recognized interpersonal, innovative, negotiation, and analytical skills, to collaborate with a reputable customer-centric organization to design and bolster novel promotional strategies to optimize and drive marketplace growth.
+Accomplished business professional with expertise in customer service, strategic negotiation, supply chain processes, transport logistics, and asset procurement.
+Proven ability to lead small teams, enhancing productivity and sales.
+Eager to leverage my professional and academic background, along with strong interpersonal, innovative, negotiation, and analytical skills, to contribute to a customer-focused organization and develop effective promotional strategies for market growth.

 ---